-To edit the cabinets in a cross section/elevation view
+To edit the cabinets in an elevation view

-- 1. Click the Select Objects button, then click on the wall cabinet above the range, which should have double doors and be slightly wider than the base cabinet below it. - 2.
+- 1. Click the Select Objects button, then click on the wall cabinet above the range. - 2.
 Click on the cabinet's bottom edit handle and drag it upwards.

 3. When the temporary dimension indicates that the cabinet height is 18 inches, release the mouse button.